-Freddie's business was going from strength to strength when a couple of years later, Nathan started rapidly developing Alzheimer's disease.
+A couple of years later, Nathan started rapidly developing Alzheimer's disease.

 One disturbing symptom was that he would wake up in the night and re-enact things he had seen on television earlier in the evening.
 This led to what Freddie calls "the most traumatising thing that ever happened to me".

 Money is nothing but a tool, and I'm going to do everything in my power to try to make the world a better place before I leave it